 This is known as Assignment of Rights (AoR) and makes installing an air source heat pump much more affordable and comparable to the costs of a boiler replacement.

 You will still be the legal owner of the air source heat pump but AoR removes the barrier of the initial upfront cost.
 It’s a great way to switch to a green heating system straight away, and you’ll also benefit from ongoing fuel cost savings when you switch.3

-To find out more about eligibility criteria and the application process for all of the above funding options, or air source heat pumps in general, you can contact us here or give us a call on 0333 016 4500.
+To find out more about eligibility criteria and the application process for all of the above funding options, or air source heat pumps in general, you can click below to contact us or give us a call on 0333 016 4500.
 We’re here to help!

 1 This calculation assumes an annual energy consumption of 20,000 kWh, 14,751kWh of which are eligible for RHI payments at a tariff of £0.1085/kWh, resulting in total potential RHI payments of £11,203.15 over 7 years (14,751kWh x £0.1085 = £1,600.45/year x 7 years).
 Note that the 14,751kWh of eligible energy is the upper limit.
 How much funding you could ultimately be eligible to get depends on your energy usage.

 2This calculation assumes an annual energy consumption of 20,000 kWh, 14,751kWh of which are eligible for RHI payments, which could result in a potential funding amount of £12,813.15.
 The calculation of the total potential funding figure is broken down into RHI payments of £1,600.45/year over 7 years (= £11,203.15) plus additional MMSP payments of £1,610.00, bringing the total combined amount to £12,813.15 (= £11,203.15 + £1,610.00).
 The calculation does not consider any additional fuel savings, which may be achieved with an air source heat pump instead of a traditional boiler.